Frequently asked questions (FAQs)

 Why is council preparing a new planning scheme?

-Planning schemes are reviewed periodically by local councils to ensure future growth and development aligns with the evolving views of the community, changes in technologies, updates to planning policy requirements, and more.
+Planning schemes are reviewed periodically by local councils to ensure future growth and development better aligns with evolving community views, changes in technologies, updates to state, regional and local planning policy, and more.

 Council is preparing a new planning scheme so that the Sunshine Coast can grow in a sustainable way which reflects community values.